Derive (Lyra) DeFi Options Protocol Explained

 Lyra Liquidity Providers

-Anyone can be a liquidity provider on Lyra.
+Anyone can be a liquidity provider on Derive.
 As users trade from the MMVs, you earn a percentage of their trading fees.

-In order to be an LP at Lyra, you must first deposit one of two different cryptocurrencies.
+In order to be an LP at Derive, you must first deposit one of two different cryptocurrencies.

 • USDC